-Click the button in the Video Speed Designer window to open the settings window.
+Click the window to open the video Speed Designer window to open the settings window.
 The available options are as follows:

 Audio setting:

 - Remove audio: select this option if you want to mute the audio in the entire video clip. - Keep audio: select this option if you want to keep the audio in the edited video clip.
 Select the Keep audio pitch (05X to 2X only) if you are changing the speed of the video.
 Selecting this will stretch the audio to match the new video's length, minimizing the warping of the sound as the video speed changes.